pentatester/telegram-rss/CONTRIBUTING.md

 ### Setup

-1. Fork the moodlepy repository to your GitHub account.
+1. Fork the telegram-rss repository to your GitHub account.

-2. Clone your forked repository of moodlepy to your computer:
+2. Clone your forked repository of telegram-rss to your computer:

     ```bash
-    git clone https://github.com/<your username>/moodlepy
+    git clone https://github.com/<your username>/telegram-rss
-    cd moodlepy
+    cd telegram-rss
     ```

 3. Add a track to the original repository:

     ```bash
-    git remote add upstream https://github.com/moodlepy/moodlepy
+    git remote add upstream https://github.com/pentatester/telegram-rss
     ```

 4. Install dependencies with [poetry](https://python-poetry.org/):